digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 - sends the result message.

-For auditability, the mediator also persists every finalized request together with its verdict in a long term storage and allows an auditor to retrieve messages from this storage.
+For auditability, the mediator also persists every finalized request together with its verdict in long-term storage and allows an auditor to retrieve messages from this storage.

 .. _overview-identity-manager: